 For people who know Elisabeth Kubler-Ross’s ‘Five Stages of Grief,’ being diagnosed with a neurodegenerative, chronic illness may feel like you just lost a dear family member or friend.
 The grief feels similar, after all, the old you is gone, and in its place is a person with a new, damaged central nervous system.

-After losing five family members in the space of three years and being diagnosed, I found KBR’s theories very recognizable during my Counselling studies.
+After losing five family members in the space of three years, being diagnosed and while studying Counselling, I found KBR’s theories very recognizable.
 Not only did I go through some of the stages of grief after each family member passed away, I found the template also matched the emotions I went through after being diagnosed (the five stages of grief, also called DABDA, are denial, anger, bargaining, depression and acceptance.
 For more, click here).

-Remembering what a lesion on a brain looks like is not what I look for, however (but if you really want to know what it looks like, you can click here).
+Remembering what a lesion on a brain looks like is not what I look for.
 Usually, and on a good day, it only takes reminding myself of the days before my diagnosis.
 I think of the physical pains, but not of the mental distress of the diagnosis itself.

 To get there, having a good management plan is a definite must.
 It’s not a strict having-to-do-this-before-that-plan because MS is fickle.
 MS will help you remember that sometimes, that management plan will be all mangled up and you will feel like taking part 3 before part 1, or part two before part 1.